CAST-Extend/com.castsoftware.castimaging-v3.kubernetessetup/README.md

 ## Prerequisites

 - A Kubernetes cluster
-- Helm installed on your local machine (https://helm.sh/docs/intro/quickstart/ )
+- Helm installed on your system (https://helm.sh/docs/intro/quickstart/ )
-- kubectl and Azure CLI configured to communicate with your cluster
+- kubectl and Azure CLI configured on your system to communicate with your cluster
 - CAST Imaging Docker images uploaded to your Azure Container Registry (ACR)
+- Clone the Git repo branch 3.0.0-usa using _git clone -b 3.0.0-usa https://github.com/CAST-Extend/com.castsoftware.castimaging-v3.kubernetessetup_
 - A valid CAST Imaging License
 - OPTIONAL: Deploy Kubernetes Dashboard (https://github.com/kubernetes/dashboard) to troubleshoot containers, and manage the cluster resources
 ## System Requirement and Environment Setup